 I remember the days of braving the crowds at Irish bars that opened at 6:00 AM, drinking green beer and scoring some free swag.
 Actually, free swag was kind of my thing.

 Aside from celebrating the holiday in Boston 2 years ago, I’ve left the crowds and the green beer to the youngsters.
 Now I ring in the holiday at home with a nice Irish pint (or two), a nice warm loaf of soda bread, and a huge bowl of hot Irish Stout Lamb Stew.

-Put this hearty and delicious Irish Stout Lamb Stew on your St Patrick’s Day menu and don’t forget the Irish Soda Bread!
+Put this hearty and delicious Irish Stout Lamb Stew on your St Patrick’s Day menu and don’t forget share the recipe!

 - 2 pounds lamb stew meat or lamb shoulder , cut into 2' pieces (grass fed is preferred)

 - 6 medium sized organic whole carrots , scrubbed well and diced

 - 1 medium onion , peeled and diced